-4.27 The Third Review Conference comes at a critical moment.
+4.26 The Third Review Conference comes at a critical moment.
 Its outcome will determine the future direction of the Organisation as a whole.
-We need to adapt to the changing environment and continue working together for a world free of chemical weapons.
+We need to adapt to the changing environment and continue to work together for a world free of chemical weapons.